kromych/disarm64/Readme.md

 the algorithms assume a fixed length 32-bit encoding.
 The file is produced by the tools from the [opcodes-lab](https://github.com/kromych/opcodes-lab) repository.

-Among the next steps are adding instruction formatting resembling what disassemblers use and tests.
+Adding instruction formatting resembling what disassemblers use is in progress, expected in version `0.2.0`.
+Before that, using this package as a library will be made easier, too.

 To install: